 Note: SBP-systolic blood pressure, DBP-diastolic blood pressure, OCP- oral contraceptive pill.

-Interpretation
+The onset of PE was recorded and divided into two categories: early onset of PE and late onset of PE.
+A total of 28.9% of respondents reported an early onset of PE, while 71.1% reported a late onset of PE.
+Overall, 38.9% of participants had normal levels of haemoglobin, whereas 38.3% had mild anaemia.
+A total of 5.0% had severe anaemia, and 17.8% had moderate anaemia, as demonstrated in Fig 1.

+Fig 1 Prevalence of aneamia and outcome of PE among the respondentsRisk factors associated with anaemia

-Individuals in the "25-34" age category have a statistically significant lower odds (OR: .169; CI: .032 - .886) of the anaemia compared to individuals in the ">35" age category.
-Individuals with "< SSC" education have a statistically significant higher odds (OR: 3.106; CI: 1.448 – 6.665) compared to individuals with "HSC+Bachelor+Master" education.
-Mothers in the "Service" profession have a statistically significant lower odds (OR: .604; CI: .263 – 1.388) compared to mothers who are "Housewives."
-Patients who engage in "Exercise" have a statistically significant lower odds (OR: .414; CI: .188 - .913) compared to patients with "No exercise."
+After performing a chi-square test, we found several indicators including age, education, mother profession, physical activity, parity of case, number of family member, interval in pregnancy, and GDM had significance (p < 0.05).
+Then we conducted logistic regression to explore the level of association.
+We found that, individuals in the "25-34" age category had a statistically significant lower odds (OR: 0.169; CI: 0.032‐0.886) of the anaemia compared to individuals in the ">35" age category.
+Individuals with "< SSC" education have a statistically significant higher odds (OR: 3.106; CI: 1.448 – 6.665) compared to individuals with higher education then SSC level.
+Mothers in the "Service" profession have a statistically significant lower odds (OR: .604; CI: 0.263 – 1.388) compared to mothers who are "Housewives."
+Patients who engage in "Exercise" have a statistically significant lower odds (OR: 0.414; CI: 0.188 - 0.913) compared to patients with "No exercise."
 None of the categories of "Parity of Case" and “Family Member” show a statistically significant impact on the outcome compared to ">5".
 Individuals with an "Interval in Pregnancy" of "<24 months" have a statistically significant higher odds (OR: 4.646; CI: 1.694 – 12.741) of anaemia compared to those with an "Interval in Pregnancy" of ">24.1 months”.
 Individuals with "Gestational Diabetes Mellitus (GDM)" have a statistically significant higher odds (OR: 2.702; CI: 1.172 – 6.228) compared to those without GDM ("No").
+Table 3 describes the association between predictors and anaemia.
+We validated our model by checking the Akaike information criteria (AIC), we found the AIC value of 0.794 indicating the strong modelling performance.

-Table 3 Association between predictor determinants and aneamia (Logistic Regression adjusted)
+Table 3 Association between predictor determinants and anaemia (Logistic Regression adjusted)